How the Ruby Solid State Guitar Amplifier Works

 The J201 JFET (Junction gate Field Effect Transistor) is an input buffer and keeps the LM386 amplifier from affecting the guitar circuit.
 The J201 transistor functions like a tube cathode follower and does not amplify the guitar signal.
 The original Ruby Amp design called for a now obsolete MPF102 transistor.
 The LM386 is a chip amp that performs the functions of the preamp, power amp and output transformer.
 The little LM386 supplies all the amplification.

 Carefully solder the J201 transistor directly to three eyelets/turrets.
 Use heat sink clips between the soldering iron and the J201's body to keep from damaging the transistor.
 Use an 8 pin DIP socket to mount the LM386 chip to the circuit board.
+Download the DIYLC layout file.
+If you want to build this amp using the above eyelet or turret board you can upload the Hoffman Circuit Board file to the Hoffman DIYLC layout analyzer and Doug will make the board for you.

 Signal Path Through the Schematic